ahmedserag2/IBMrecomendations/readme.md

     - python run.py

 2. Go to http://0.0.0.0:3001/

+3. NOTE : the flask app is fully functional but the notebook might give you an error if you tried running it because i am using an absolute file path for the csv files so just replace with your filepath

 ### room for Improvments:
 - i would start by modularizing the code some more by putting the user_id in the collaborative filtering class itself